evcxr/evcxr/COMMON.md

 ## Usage notes

-* If your code panics, all variables will be lost.
-You can optionally run `:preserve_vars_on_panic 1` to turn on preservation of variables.
-However note that this will slow down compilation.
-Also, only variables that either are not referenced by the code being run, or are Copy will be preserved.
 * If your code segfaults (e.g. due to buggy unsafe code), aborts, exits etc, the process in which the code runs will be restarted.
 All variables will be lost.